ML4SCI/ML4SCI.github.io/_gsocproposals/2023/proposal_EXXA.md

   * Python, previous experience in machine learning
   * Basic knowledge of astronomy and observations is useful but not required

+## Test
+Test will become live after GSoC Orgs are announced
 <!-- ## Test

 No evaluation test for this project, however, we encourage you to: